xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

   * Part 2 contributes 30%.
   * Part 3 contributes 40%.

-The formula for the final score calculation is:&#x20;
+The formula for the final score calculation is:

 * **Final Score = (Part 1 × 0.3) + (Part 2 × 0.3) + (Part 3 × 0.4)**.